Harness the power of copy number

 Prenatal CMA

-Prenatal CMA compares specific regions of an unborn baby’s DNA to that of a normal genome.
+Prenatal CMA compares specific regions of an unborn baby’s DNA to that

 The discovery of a genetic change may provide vital information to help manage your patient’s pregnancy and prepare for their baby after delivery.
 If the ultrasound detects an abnormality, the CMA test might help to determine the cause.Prenatal CMA should be considered for fetuses with abnormal findings on imaging methodologies, NIPT, or serum screening.
 It should also be considered for advanced maternal age or further characterization of a previously identified chromosomal abnormality.The American College of Obstetricians and Gynecologists (ACOG) and the Society for Maternal-Fetal Medicine (SMFM) recommend CMA for prenatal diagnosis in cases with abnormal ultrasound findings.